-- Materials: inflated beach ball for the whole troop or one beach ball for each team - Method: As a team building activity, the object is for a patrol to keep the beach ball aloft as long as possible.
-Participants are not allowed to hit the ball twice in a row.
-This activity becomes exciting as the participants count out loud the number of hits and attempt to surpass their personal best.
+- Materials: inflated beach ball for the whole group or one beach ball for each team - Method: As a team-building activity, the object is for a team to keep the beach ball aloft as long as possible.
+Learners are not allowed to hit the ball twice in a row.
+This activity becomes exciting as the learners count out loud the number of hits and attempt to surpass their personal best.